ANZSOG's inaugural Deputies Forum will bring together 25 select public sector deputies from across Australia and New Zealand.

 ANZSOG has identified what governments need from their deputies, as well as an evidence base for understanding the strengths of successful deputies, and the challenges commonly faced in the role.
 This evidence base is the product of more than 40 interviews with deputies across Australia and New Zealand.

-The Deputies Forum will be led by Dr Karen Morley, Leadership and Executive Coach, and Professor Brad Jackson, Director of the Policy Innovation Hub and Professor of Social Innovation within the Griffith Business School.
+The Deputies Forum was led by Dr Karen Morley, Leadership and Executive Coach, and Professor Brad Jackson, Director of the Policy Innovation Hub and Professor of Social Innovation within the Griffith Business School.

 Dr Karen Morley is dedicated to help leaders realise their full potential.
 Besides being an Executive Coach, leadership facilitator and psychologist, she’s held executive roles in government and higher education; her approach is informed by these experiences.
 She has published numerous papers, including Gender Balanced Leadership: An Executive Guide.
 Karen is an Honorary Fellow of the University of Melbourne.
 See Dr Morley's full biography.